 18. Make a swap

-There is no limit to the number of things you can swap in your life.
+There is no limit to the number of things you can swap to have a healthier lifestyle.

 - Swap one cleaning product or one beauty product for something with fewer chemicals or less waste.